Omicron outbreak inducing whiplash for many Americans

 Outside of Washington, state and local officials have also largely held off on reimposing mask mandates and social distancing requirements even as cases explode across the country.

-Colorado Gov. Jared Polis (D) last week said he saw no need for the state to tell people to wear masks now that there is widespread access to highly effective vaccines.
-“We see it as the end of the medical emergency,” Polis said, adding, “Those who get sick, it’s almost entirely their own darn fault.”
+Colorado Gov. Jared Polis (D) last week said he saw no need for the state to tell people to wear masks now that there is widespread access to vaccines.
+“We see it as the end of the medical emergency,” Polis said, adding that “those who get sick, it’s almost entirely their own darn fault.”

 Ashish Jha, the dean of Brown University’s public health school, said leaders are struggling to navigate political resistance and pandemic-related fatigue.